 - The metal fenders look great but clatter a bit on all but the smoothest roads

-Electric Bike Company Model S
+EBC Model S

-This step-thru cruiser features the styling that shouts gorgeous summer day, but adds the bonus of being one of the best e-bikes, making every ride easy.
+This step-thru cruiser features the styling that shouts gorgeous summer day, but adds the bonus of being one of of the best e-bikes, making every ride easy.

-What puts the Model S on our list for the best electric bikes is how much the Electric Bike Company allows you to customize this bike.
+What puts the Electric Bike Co.
+Model S on our list for the best electric bikes is how much the Electric Bike Company allows you to customize this bike.
 From the color of the bike to whether it has a suspension fork or fenders, riders can specify a number of details.
 Not only can a buyer specify the bike color, trim colors, like for the basket and chain guard can be specified as well.
 The most interesting option among these is the buyer’s choice of battery—with ranges of 60, 100, 140 or up to 200 miles per charge.

 A turbo package option adds an extra motor, battery and throttle, an option that is almost unheard of.
 With all that power available, it’s good that they chose Tektro hydraulic disc brakes with 180mm rotors for serious stopping power.